Understanding Duplicate Content and How to Avoid It

 At Bruce Clay, we recommend watching out for duplicate content.
 Then you can evaluate each case as to its impact on your user experience and search visibility.

 Since Google is smarter today than it’s ever been, it knows how to spot deceptive practices versus a lack of SEO skills.

 With this in mind, SEOs need a solid understanding of what duplicate content is AND when it’s a problem.
 For one, when you avoid or repair duplicated pages, your customers get to see the content you want them to see.
 And secondly, you get to communicate to Google that you’re not being deceptive.

 To help you get started, we’ll define duplicate content, clarify the two types according to Google, and share the consequences of each.
 Then, you’ll learn how to spot 10 specific causes and resolve them when necessary.

 - Is duplicate content bad?

-- 10 common issues and how to fix them
+- Common duplicate content issues and how to fix them

 What is Duplicate Content?

 Duplicate content is a term used by search engines such as Google to describe two main types of content issues with websites:

 - Sites with many pages of identical or similar content.